dfinance/docs/staking/delegate_dfi.md

 dncli q staking unbonding-delegations [delegator-addr]
 ```

-Once the unbonding period completed you will get your DFI coins back on the account.
+Once the unbonding period is completed you will get your DFI coins back on the account.
 You can have maximum **7** unbonding stakes and redelegations at the same time.

 ## Redelegation